abubakar10/home-tuitions/README.md

 ## License

-This project is created for StudyPal - studypal.com
+This project is created for StudPal - studpal.com